Does Frozen Fruit Go Bad? Shelf Life, Safety

 Fruit maturity and raw material quality

 Shelf-life performance starts with raw material quality.
 Fruit harvested at the right maturity usually freezes better and delivers more stable flavor and texture later.
-Fruit that is overripe, bruised, weak, or poorly selected enters the freezer with a disadvantage that storage cannot fix.
-NCHFP's broader preservation guidance repeatedly emphasizes starting with sound, properly prepared product for better final quality.
+Fruit that is overripe, bruised, weak or poorly selected enters the freezer with a disadvantage that storage cannot fix.

 IQF freezing and pack integrity

-IQF is not just a commercial phrase.
-Faster freezing generally creates smaller ice crystals and less cell-wall damage, which improves final texture after thawing.
-NCHFP's freezing guidance explains the same underlying principle: faster freezing protects structure better than slower freezing.
+IQF freezing is not just a commercial phrase.
+Faster freezing generally helps reduce large ice crystal formation and supports better final texture after thawing.
 Pack integrity matters just as much because even a well-frozen product loses quality if the bag allows air and moisture movement.

 Cold-chain consistency from factory to freezer